🔧 When There is No System, Everything Becomes a Follow-Up

 “Can we start the next batch?”

-After: A shared dashboard tracks what’s been produced, what’s pending, and what’s delayed.
+After: A shared simple dashboard for SMEs tracks what is been produced, what is pending, and what is delayed.

 💡 Real-World Example: Service Business